shloknatarajan/PubMedDownloader/docs/pubmed_html_to_markdown_conversion_process.md

 # Process for Converting PubMed HTML to Markdown

-Based on analysis of 20+ PMC HTML files from the raw_html directory.
+Based on analysis of 20+ PMC HTML files from the html directory.

 ## Document Structure Analysis